Founded January 16, 1920

 Zeta Phi Beta Sorority, Inc. has long demonstrated an interest in serving the needs of the community.
 Zeta’s signature programs include:

-Stork’s Nest– Since 1972, Zeta Phi Beta Sorority has enjoyed a partnership with March of Dimes in an effort to encourage women to seek prenatal care within the first trimester of pregnancy, thereby increasing the prevention of birth defects and infant mortality.
+Stork’s Nest– Since 1972, Zeta Phi Beta Sorority has enjoyed a partnership with March of Dimes to encourage women to seek prenatal care within the first trimester of pregnancy, thereby increasing the prevention of birth defects and infant mortality.

 Human Genome Project – Begun formally in 1990, the Human Genome Project is a 13-year effort to coordinate by the U.S. Department of Energy and the National Institutes of Health